Rothamsted/covid19-kg/RawDataEndPoints.md

 [SPARQL][20] and [Neo4j][30].
 Dumps are also available for these databases, please ask us if you're interested.

+**Notes**:
+* To access the Neo4j's CoViD-19 endpoint programmatically (ie, using the Neo4j driver from your programs), you need this URL: `bolt://knetminer-neo4j.cyverseuk.org:7689`
-*Note that you don't need any user/password for Neo4j, just leave the corresponding fields as they are.*
+* you don't need any user/password for Neo4j, just leave the corresponding fields as they are (don't pass any authentication parameter to `GraphDatabase.driver()`).

 [10]: https://knetminer.rothamsted.ac.uk/COVID-19
 [20]: http://knetminer-data.cyverseuk.org/lodestar/sparql